 CRD V and CRR II

 In November 2016, the Commission published its proposals for amendments to CRD IV and the CRR (also referred to as CRD V and CRR II).
-On 7 June 2019, CRD IV153 and CRR II154 were published in the OJ.
+On 7 June 2019, CRD IV154 and CRR II155 were published in the OJ.
 They entered into force on 27 June 2019.
-For the most part, CRR II will apply from 28 June 2021, and Member States will be required to implement and apply CRD V by 28 and 29 December 2019, respectively.
+For the most part, CRR II will apply from 28 June 2021, and Member States were required to implement and apply CRD V by 28 December 2019.
 CRD IV and CRR II include measures to ensure compliance with international standards and certain EU-specific reforms, including:

 - a binding leverage ratio requirement of 3 per cent for all firms within the scope of CRD IV;